 You’ll almost certainly have your cell phone with you on your flight, and that’s enough if all you plan to do is listen to music.
-But the small screen is less than ideal for extended sessions of reading or video, taks for which e-readers and tablets are respectively perfect for now that economy seats don’t even have enough room to comfortably operate a laptop.
+But the small screen is less than ideal for extended sessions of reading or video, tasks for which e-readers and tablets are respectively perfect for now that economy seats don’t even have enough room to comfortably operate a laptop.

 If you are partial to a movie or two on your flight, you’ll want an easy way to prop up your phone or tablet while in the air.
-Since most manufacturers are loathe to include them on their own designs, you’ll have to pack your own.
+Since most manufacturers are loathe to include kickstands on their own designs, you’ll have to pack your own.
 Plenty of tablet and phone cases include a small kickstand as part of their protective design, but we prefer a dedicated option for its stability and flexibility.
-This adjustable aluminum model from Anker has served me well on several transatlantic flights, and it’s cheap enough that you won’t regret it too much if you accidentally leave it in your hotel room.
+This adjustable aluminum model has served me well on several transatlantic flights, and it’s cheap enough that you won’t regret it too much if you accidentally leave it in your hotel room.

-Airports and other travel centers are notorious spots for pickpockets, since everyone’s packing bags filled with valuables.
+Airports and other travel centers are notorious spots for pickpockets since everyone’s packing bags are filled with valuables.
 You can keep yours safe by selecting a bag that’s designed specifically to keep thieves out.
 We’ve rounded up the best of the bunch, but our pick for general users is the PacSafe Anti-Theft 25L.
 It offers reinforced material and straps, security clips, and even an RFID-proof pocket for thieves of the digital variety.
 A tablet/laptop sleeve is built in as well.